 WormBase is an international consortium of biologists and computer scientists dedicated to providing the research community with accurate, current, accessible information concerning the genetics, genomics, and biology of C. elegans and related nematodes.
 Founded in 2000, the WormBase Consortium is led by Paul Sternberg of CalTech, Paul Kersey of the EBI, Matt Berriman of the Wellcome Trust Sanger Institute, and Lincoln Stein of the Ontario Institute for Cancer Research.

-Application for Development of Animal Models and Related Biological Materials for Research (R21) grants.
+You can apply for Development of Animal Models and Related Biological Materials for Research (R21) grants.